Develop and Deploy a Python API with Kubernetes and Docker

 - .:/app

-You can see in the above file that I configured the service "weather" to use the image "weather:v1".
-Map the host port 5000 to the container port 5000 and mount the current folder to the "/app" folder inside the container.
+In the above file, you can see that I configured the service "weather" to use the image "weather:v1."
+I mapped the host port 5000 to the container port 5000 and mounted the current folder to the "/app" folder inside the container.

 It is also possible to use a Dockerfile instead of an image.
 This would be recommended in our case since we already have the Dockerfile.